 An immediate issue before the new republic was the rights of non-ethnic Latvian residents who had immigrated to Latvia after the 1940 Soviet annexation.
 For the 1993 election, the government granted only pre-1940 citizens and their descendants the right to vote.
 It then announced that citizenship would be granted only to those post-1940 immigrants who demonstrated a basic proficiency in Latvian.
-This decision attracted international criticism and strained relations between Latvia and Russia (see p.
-13 of Political and uncertainties of the market economy, including inflation, high unemployment, and business bankruptcies caused substantial economic suffering.
+This decision attracted international criticism and strained relations between Latvia and Russia (see Political and Social market economy, including inflation, high unemployment, and business bankruptcies caused substantial economic suffering.
 Further, some Latvians regretted the loss of the social safety net the Soviet system had provided.
 For the majority, though, the transition was welcome.

-Social Relations).
+Relations).
 Another pressing issue was the more than 50,000 Soviet troops stationed in Latvia - it was 1998 before the last of these troops left.

 Transition from a Soviet state to independence had its challenges.
-The coalitions have formed alliances control to Parliament and the office of Prime Minister (PM) (see p.
-4 of Political and Social Relations).
+The uncertainties of the coalitions have formed alliances control to Parliament and the office of Prime Minister (PM) (see Political and Social Relations).
 Despite this political instability.
-Latvia has successfully reoriented itself toward the West, joining the Council of Europe in 1995 and becoming a full member of both NATO and the EU in 2004.
+Latvia successfully has reoriented itself toward the West, ioining the Council of Europe in 1995 and becoming a full member of both NATO and the EU in 2004.